Tax & Accountancy

 What is Section 24 tax?

-Finance costs include mortgage interest, loan arrangement fees, and interest on loans taken out to purchase or improve a rental property.
-They do not include the capital repayment portion of a mortgage.
+Finance costs include mortgage interest, loan arrangement fees, and interest on loans taken out to buy or improve a rental property.
+They do not include the capital repayment element of a mortgage.
+Section 24 applies to individual landlords and partnerships; it does not apply to companies, a distinction that has driven many landlords to consider incorporation, covered below.
+For a fuller definition of the rule and its terms, see our dictionary entry on Section 24.

 How the old mortgage interest relief worked